LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 1. Select the interaction just above where you want to add the transfer, and click <img style="width:30px" src="img/ConvoBuilder/icon_agentTransfer.png" alt=""> (Agent Transfer) on the interactions toolbar.
 2. In the interaction, enter the message to send to the user prior to being transferred, something like, “Hold on while I connect you with an agent.”
 You can enter either static text, use a variable, or a combination of both.
 If you need to insert a new line, use an escape character like so: \\\n.

     This field is required, so if you don't want to send a message, enter "BLANK_MESSAGE" here.
 That satisfies the underlying, system requirement for a message, but it doesn't actually send one.
-The default value is, "Transferring to an agent..."
+The default value is, "Transferring to an agent…"

     <img style="width:600px" src="img/ConvoBuilder/interactions_agentTransfer.png" alt="">